-Although Apple introduced a new version of its mid-size tablet this fall, it kept the older one around and dropped the price a bit.
+Although Apple introduced a new version of its mid-size tablet last fall, it kept the older one around and dropped the price a bit.
 This makes the device more appealing to those who might be giving it as a gift, especially to a teenager.

 The original iPad mini has a 7.9-inch, 1024 x 760 screen.
 It uses an older Apple A5 processor, but is still capable of handling the latest version of Apple’s operating system, iOS 7.
 It has front- and rear-facing cameras but no memory card slot.